core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-gname-auth-example title="Example of application group name in URI authority"}

-* URI host subcomponent -- If this method is used, the application group is identified solely by the host subcomponent of the authority component.
+* URI host subcomponent -- If this method is used, the application group is identified solely by the host subcomponent of the authority component (see example in {{fig-gname-host-example}}).

    Since an application group can be associated with only one CoAP group (see {{sec-groupdef-grouprelations}}), using this method implies that any two CoAP groups cannot differ only by the port subcomponent of the URI authority component.

-   A full example is provided in {{fig-gname-host-example}}.

 ~~~~~~~~~~~